 Amenities on Trains from Rome to Milan

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe is available to all passengers.

 Trenitalia's AV trains stop in Florence and Bologna en route from Rome to Milan, but much of the time there are no actual train changes required on this trip.
 It's important to read your ticket information carefully, however, to make sure your journey doesn't require a change along the way.

 Rome and Milan Train Stations

-Rome's Termini and Milan's Centrale are both the largest train stations in each city, and both are also major public transportation hubs for their respective metro areas.
-Outside Termini and Centrale there are bus stops (and tram stops, in Milan), and in both stations you can directly access the city's Metro (subway) system.
+Rome's Termini and Milan's Centrale are both the largest train stations in each city, and both are also major public transportation hubs for their respective areas.
+There are tram stops in Milan and both metro stations and bus stops at both the Termini and Centrale stations.

 Porta Garibaldi is a large enough train station, but it's not quite the transportation hub that Centrale is.
 Still, there is a Metro stop there, and several buses stop nearby.

 See below for details on traveling from Rome to Milan by train.